PDF 61 KB

 South Australian vaccine schedule for the annual funded influenza program

 The flu vaccine is recommended for any person six months of age and over.

-As the strains of flu virus can change from year to year, receiving a flu vaccine every year provides the best protection against current flu virus strains.
+As the strains of the flu virus can change from year to year, receiving a flu vaccine every year provides the best protection against getting seriously ill or being hospitalised.

-All funded vaccines available for use in Australia for the 2020 influenza season are quadrivalent (four strains - two influenza A and two influenza B) and contain the following strains:
+All funded vaccines available for use in Australia for the 2023 influenza season are quadrivalent (four strains - two influenza A and two influenza B) and contain the following strains:

-All funded flu vaccines available in Australia in 2020 are latex free.
+All flu vaccines available in Australia are latex free.

 For further information on the free flu vaccine programs, contact your local doctor or immunisation provider, or read the Annual flu vaccine program - Frequently asked questions (PDF 252KB).